slowernews/archi-project/README.md

 *MANTRAS:*

-- *dynamic:* every project is different so folder's structure complexity will be adapted to each project.<sup>1</sup>
+- *progressive:* every project is different so folder's structure complexity will be adapted to each project.<sup>1</sup>
 - *simple system with an easy learning curve for newbies:* a macro understanding of the project should be easy to grasp.

 ### So, how can you start?